 Hannedouche et al (2013) Identification of the C3a receptor (C3AR1) as the target of the VGF-derived peptide TLQP-21 in rodent cells.
 Front Pharmacol 288 27434 PMID: 23940034

 Do you know of a great paper that uses TLQP 21 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for TLQP 21